xsonic97/xsonic97/README.md

 - 👀 I’m interested in Computer Science and Programming
 - 🌱 I’m currently learning Computer Engineering and Programming
 - 💞️ I’m looking to collaborate on GitHub
-- 📫 How to reach me ...
+- 📫 How to reach me: xsonic97@hotmail.com

 <!---
 xsonic97/xsonic97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.